romanowski/blog/kleisli2.md

   }
 ```

-There is no one-size-fits-all answer I believe, but I'll show you two possible ways of solving this awkwardness.
+There is no one-size-fits-all answer, I believe, but I'll show you two possible ways of solving this awkwardness.

 ##### Lift